matthiaskrgr/cargo-cache/README.md

-Requires rust 1.29 (due to rust 2018 edition usage).
+Requires rust nightly 1.29 (due to rust 2018 edition usage).

 DISCLAIMER: I only tested this on linux.